petersandor/is-file-global/readme.md

 Arguments: `error`, `string`

-Resulting string contains location of the file if found, empty string otherwise.
+Resulting string contains location of the file if found, `undefined` otherwise.

 ## Support